Partitioning a Polygon Into Small Pieces: Computing the interior pieces

 In aligned square partitions, each square $S\in\mathcal S$ is an axis-aligned unit square, and each polygon $C\in\mathcal C$ is contained in an axis-aligned unit square.
 Therefore, $C$ intersects at most one vertical and one horizontal line of the square grid, so there are at most four intersection points.
 We therefore get less than $8\,\opt$ edge pieces in this case.

-The boundary of each chip piece $Q$ is a union of three or more interior boundary intervals, and each of these intervals is a concave interval on $\partial Q$.
+The boundary of each chip piece $Q$ is a union of three or more free intervals, and each of these intervals is a concave interval on $\partial Q$.
 By \Cref{lemma:ibi} we then get that there are less than $6\,\opt/3=2\,\opt$ chip pieces for all types of partitions.

 In total, we get less than $(18+\pi/2)\,\opt$ interior pieces for disk and straight diameter partitions, less than $11\,\opt$ interior pieces for aligned square partitions, and less than $19\,\opt$ interior pieces for rotated square partitions. \end{proof}